keyboard_arrow_up

 Chassis Dynamometer

-Motor testing uses a test cell consisting of a one or two roller bed onto which the vehicle being tested is placed.
+Motor testing uses a test cell consisting of a one- or two-roller bed onto which the vehicle being tested is placed.
 The rollers provide the driving force to the wheels of the vehicle rather than using the torque of the motor as the prime mover.
-Computers are connected to the mechanical operations of both vehicle and test equipment.
-This allows for highly controlled, accurate dynamometer testing of a motor without removing it from the vehicle.
+Computers are connected to the mechanical operations of both vehicle and test equipment, allowing for highly controlled, accurate dynamometer testing of a motor without removing it from the vehicle.
 Tractive forces between axles may be distributed evenly or not, depending on the information required through testing.
-Speed may be controlled by the varied application of force to the wheels.
-This measures static power at constant velocity.
+Speed may be controlled by the varied application of force to the wheels, measuring static power at constant velocity.

 Chassis dynamometers measure an engine's torque output at the wheels of an automobile.
 The auto is placed on rollers, on which the tires turn, and the result is then measured.
 Some chassis dynamometers also work by attaching directly to the wheel hub and measuring its rotation.
 Chassis dynamometers may be fixed or portable units.